 Remember that delayed gratification is just a tool to build positive change and habits.
-After a while the delayed gratification should become a habit, and also what you are delaying will become a habit.
+After a while, the delayed gratification should become a habit, and also what you are delaying will become a habit.
 It’s just a common-sense way to kickstart change.
 Want to quit something?
 Just delay it for a while and then enjoy it more slowly, it’s not going to guarantee you results (nothing will), but, at least, it makes you think about what you are doing and that's never a bad thing.

-Conclusion & The Pleasure of Delaying Pleasure
+Conclusion & The Pleasure of Delaying Pleasure.

 Delaying Gratification is just a tool and is just the first step to controlling and mastering your desires.

-So by now it should be clear that there are many advantages to delaying gratification but this is actually just the beginning.
-By making the avoidance of instant gratification a daily habit, you will automatically improve both your decision making and the quality of your life.
+So by now, it should be clear that there are many advantages to delaying gratification but this is actually just the beginning.
+By making the avoidance of instant gratification a daily habit, you will automatically improve both your decision-making and the quality of your life.
 After all, life is just a series of choices.

 Alternatively, one could attempt to go even further and get rid of desire completely and just enjoy what you have right now.
 Easier said than done.
-This can be achieved by using negative visualisation.
+This can be achieved by using negative visualization.